microsoft/CsWinRT/docs/interop.md

 # COM Interop Guide

 ## Overview
-With .NET 5, direct support of WinRT has been removed from the C# language and runtime, including most of the functionality previously provided in [System.Runtime.InteropServices](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices?view=netcore-3.1).
+With .NET 5, direct support of WinRT has been removed from the C# language and CLR, including most of the functionality previously provided in [System.Runtime.InteropServices](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices?view=netcore-3.1).
 In some cases, C#/WinRT provides equivalent functionality.
 In other cases, functionality may no longer be supported.
 This article provides a migration guide for interop scenarios in C#/WinRT.

 ## Summary
 Generally, the RCW/CCW functions in Marshal should be avoided, as they are incompatible with the new [ComWrappers](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.comwrappers?view=net-5.0) support in .NET 5.
 Unless otherwise noted, any other functionality in [Marshal](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshal?view=netcore-3.1) should still be available with .NET 5.
 C#/WinRT interop types are contained in the WinRT namespace.